Trust4AI/GENIE/README.md

     ```bash
     docker-compose up -d
     ```
+     **Note**: If you encounter an error like `/ollama_setup.sh: not found` when executing the command, verify that the line endings in the [ollama bash script](https://github.com/Trust4AI/GENIE/blob/main/Ollama/ollama_setup.sh) are set to LF (Linux/Unix format), not CRLF (Windows format).

 3. To verify that the tool is running, you can check the status of the server by running the following command.